Cosmian/kms/documentation/docs/cli/main_commands.md

 `--tag [-t] <TAG>` The tag to associate with the key.
 To specify multiple tags, use the option multiple times

+`--key-usage <KEY_USAGE>` For what operations should the key be used

+Possible values:  `"sign", "verify", "encrypt", "decrypt", "wrap-key", "unwrap-key", "mac-generate", "mac-verify", "derive-key", "key-agreement", "certificate-sign", "crl-sign", "authenticate", "unrestricted"`

 ---